 Bodegas Castañeda

-One of the most authentic “old-man bars” in Granada (go in at aperitif time and you’ll understand why we use that term!), this is a must-visit for a drink while in town.
 You have all the standards of an old-fashioned Spanish bar, grumpy waiters and enormous wine barrels included.
-I like to stop here for a drink only (as the tapas leave a lot to be desired).
+I usually stop here for a drink only (as the tapas leave a lot to be desired).

 See Also: Best Historical Bars in Granada

-Calle Almireceros, 1
+Calle Almireceros, 1–3

 Bar Los Diamantes

-The most famous fried fish tapas bar in town, cram in and enjoy a caña (small beer) with a generous free tapa.
-It doesn’t get much better than this!
+The most famous fried fish tapas bar in town.
+Cram in and enjoy a caña (small beer) with a generous free tapa.
+It doesn't get much better than this!

 Plaza Nueva, 13